BWICompanies/bwi_app/README.md

   print(fruit);
 }

+Reading data from local storage in a null safe way.
+(If it doesn't exist, returns null) final int? counter = prefs.getInt('counter');

 # Navigation and Routing
 A sample that shows how to use the [Router][] API to handle common navigation scenarios.